The Friends of the Scott Polar Research Institute

 - The Library is the world's premier polar library; the collection includes publications in over seventy languages and is dedicated to making information globally available through the Internet.

-- The Archives are an outstanding resource for scholars in history, research and geo-political or commercial interests.
+- The Archive is an outstanding resource for scholars in history, research and geo-political or commercial interests.

 - The Museum has a fine range of artefacts from the Heroic Age of Polar Exploration, including Captain Oates's sleeping bag and Worsley's chronometer, used to navigate the James Caird during Shackleton's famous rescue voyage.